NOC-MSM/OceanDataStore/docs/docs/cli_guide.md

 !!! abstract "Summary"

-    **This is the user guide for the OceanDataStore Command Line Interface (CLI) to write and update ocean data in cloud object storage.**
+    **This is the User Guide for the OceanDataStore Command Line Interface (CLI) to write and update ocean data in cloud object storage.**

 ---